PyDataMadrid/2016-Conference-Info/workshops_materials/20160408_0900_Basic_Python_Packages_for_Science/README.md

 * IPyWidgets 4.1.1
 * matplotlib 1.5.1
 * SciPy 0.17.0
-* scikit-learn 0.17.1

 ## Abstract

 This workshop is an adaptation of the Aeropython introductory course to Python for engineers, which has been taught about fifteen times at five different universities.
 We will guide the attendees through the main packages used in science, specifically in data science:

--Jupyter Notebook -Interactive Widgets -NumPy -matplotlib -SciPy -Scikit-Learn -Pandas -SymPy
+-Jupyter Notebook -Interactive Widgets -NumPy -matplotlib -SciPy -SymPy

 We will follow interesting actual themes in order to add flavour, discovering the packages while working on actual data.
 For example, we will use temperature and pollution data, trying to find underlying patterns, and will try to replicate some of the work made on the Gravitational Waves experiment, which was as well made in Python.